-- 1. Remove the two (2) screws on both sides of the cover with a Phillips screwdriver. - 2.
-Loosen the thumbscrew on the rear panel to release the cover from the chassis. - 3.
-Firmly hold the cover and slide it towards the rear panel for about half an inch until it is disengaged from the chassis. - 4.
-Lift the cover from the chassis.
+1. Remove the two (2) screws on both sides of the mid cover with a Phillips screwdriver.

+- 2. Push the buttons on both sides to release the mid cover from the chassis. - 3.
+Slide the mid cover towards the rear panel to disengage it from the chassis. - 4.
+Lift the mid cover from the chassis.